 If such a fund were created in the vein of the paradigmatic "Social Security lockbox" (created but saved up for some mandatory period of time before being spent) it'd be able to outpace Federal Outlays and obligations sometime late century or next.
 That'd ultimately pay off America's debt (serve as collateral otherwise) and can grow (in any outcome/scenario) to be used as policy makers see fit.

-Kudos to Bernie Sanders (and other tech luminaries) for spearheading this kind of discussion (I understand that behind closed doors these topics have been broached before but this is, apparently, the first time its been considered seriously).
+Kudos to Bernie Sanders (and other tech luminaries) for spearheading this kind of discussion (I understand that behind closed doors these topics have been broached before but this is, apparently, the first time its been taken seriously or at least seriously considered in the USA).
 (And, to be clear I'm not typically a big Bernie fan - not a huge detractor either!)

 While I think there are some key details that can/should be hashed out (and isn't there space for the myriad D.C. political factions to take a specific stance within the scope of this idea?), the overall benefits are clear - such megafunds are working for other countries and will help to smooth away the budgetary/fiscal woes of today for America's future generations.